swcho/dtsgenerator-plugin-prop-sort/README.md

-# @dtsgenerator/do-nothing
+# dtsgenerator-plugin-prop-sort

-This is the `dtsgenerator` plugin.
+This is the `dtsgenerator` plugin for sorting schema properties.
-Do nothing for test of configuration.

 # Install